7clouds-terraform-modules/terraform-aws-cognito-user-group/README.md

 ## Usage

 This module deploys cognito user groups and outputs them as a list to be used as reference when you need to associate users to it with terraform.
-It requires an existing cognito user pool at least, the resource needs it's ID.
+It requires an existing cognito user pool and it's ID.
 All other attributes are within a list variable and may be considered dynamic, including the 'role_arn'.

 For more information about cognito's user groups role arn, you may check on [AWS Documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html)